sciactive/nonblockjs/README.md

 # NonBlock.js

-Nonblocking UI elements in JavaScript.
+Unobtrusive (click through) UI elements in JavaScript.

 NonBlock.js lets you provide unobstrusive UI elements.
 They will fade when a user hovers over them, and let the user select and interact with elements under them.